Kyle Farmer Player Props: Twins vs. Orioles

-Kyle Farmer -- with a slugging percentage of .231 in his past 10 games (including zero homers) -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Cole Irvin on the mound, on July 2 at 12:05 PM ET.
+Kyle Farmer -- .125 average over his past 10 games -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Cole Irvin on the mound, on July 7 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Orioles.
+He had a hitless performance in his previous game (0-for-1) against the Royals.

 Kyle Farmer Game Info & Props vs. the Orioles